 Preston’s career began in 1980 and though she did not always land the role she wanted, she made a solid impression just five years into it with 1985’s Mischief.
 By this point, she was credited as Kelly Preston, and the roles kept coming, putting the actress alongside other established and growing names like Arnold Schwarzenegger and Danny DeVito, Kevin Costner, Eddie Murphy, and more.

-Indeed, her resume came to include some 60 TV and film credits, from SpaceCamp, Jerry Maguire, and What a Girl Wants.
+Indeed, her resume came to include some 60 TV and film credits, from SpaceCamp to Jerry Maguire, and What a Girl Wants.
 Battlefield Earth earned her a Golden Raspberry Award for Worst Supporting Actress, but it did put her opposite perhaps the most significant actor she’d work with.

 Photos capture the first time Kelly Preston and John Travolta met

 The year was 1989 and Preston appeared in a film called The Experts.
-At the time, Preston was still married to fellow actor Kevin Cage, who had been in SpaceCamp, but while working on the movie, she met co-star John Travolta, who played Travis opposite her Bonnie.
+At the time, she was still married to fellow actor Kevin Cage, who had been in SpaceCamp, but while working on the movie, she met co-star John Travolta, who played Travis opposite her Bonnie.
 Preston was “not that happily married, let’s put it that way,” she revealed.
 “I was really with the wrong person.”
 Preston and Travolta parted ways when work ended, and Preston remained married to Cage from 1985 to 1987.
-Her next romances came from George Clooney and Charlie Sheen, then finally Travolta returned to the picture.
+Her next romances were with George Clooney and Charlie Sheen, until Travolta re-entered the picture.
 Witness testimony from Look Who’s Talking Too producer Jonathan Krane says Preston “screamed” when Travolta made his Christmas Eve proposal.